Information and advice on tests used during the job recruitment and selection process.

-A quick introduction to some of the tests you may come across in your recruitment and selection process.
+Here is a quick introduction to some of the tests you may come across in your recruitment and selection process.

 Psychometric and personality tests assess individual preferences in behaviour, attitude and values from your responses to questions or statements.
-These tests are un-timed and have multiple answers.
+These tests are untimed and have multiple answers.
 Each of the questions relate to different aspects of your personality such as team working ability, or leadership preferences.
 The tests must be honestly answered as they are designed to fit you into a job role.
 If you try to guess what the employer wants to hear, you may find yourself in a job that does not suit you.

 For any of these tests, the key is to remain positive.
-Your job offering is not solely based on these tests - they are only used as part of the recruitment process, but they should be treated and approached like any other assessment you encounter.
+Job offers are not solely based on the results of these tests - they are only used as part of the recruitment process, but they should be treated and approached like any other assessment you encounter.

-Interest inventories assess your personal preference or liking for specific types of job-related activities in a wide range of occupations.
-For example, if you like working with people, or if you prefer working outdoors.
+Interest inventories assess your personal preference or liking for specific types of job-related activities in a wide range of occupations - for example, if you like working with people, or if you prefer working outdoors.
 Inventories have been designed to cover a whole range of ages, levels of experience and occupations.

 These are not a place, but a process where several candidates will present and are assessed against a number of job skills and requirements.
 There are usually several assessors and several different tests.
 Some exercises will involve other candidates and there may be some to do on your own.
 You should be told in advance if you will be required to participate in any exercises and if you need to prepare anything beforehand.

 Assessment centres give a very comprehensive overview of strengths and limitations and as they are standardised, each candidate has the same opportunity to demonstrate their skills.
-They are more objective than interviews alone which may be biased by the interviewer's interpretations and you can show off a range of abilities, all of which will contribute to the recruitment decision.
+They are more objective than interviews alone, that may be biased by the interviewer's interpretations and you can show off a range of abilities, all of which will contribute to the recruitment decision.
 This method probably gives the best insight into what you might be expected to do and is the most objective.